The term "monkey wrench" was originally used to insult the tool's African-American inventor Jack Johnson.

 I now provide some further evidence to back up Coes and Trask’s allegation, in that a wrench labeled “Monkey Wrench” was depicted in the English tool catalogue issued by Timmins & Sons, which hails from the early to mid-1840s.
 Also, I show a very early English wrench from my collection that I reckon to be from about the same or an even earlier era.
 This item, with its rounded head and “twist the tail” (handle) to adjust the mouth feature, could easily inspire the image of a monkey.
 I conclude that the name came along with these early wrenches when they were shipped to America.
 This particular wrench is marked “5.
 Johnson Sheffield” with an “S.J.” in a flag logo and exhibits the very fine detailed workmanship characteristic of early Sheffield tools.

 In summation, while boxer Jack Johnson did patent a wrench in the 1920s, this was not the original monkey wrench.
-Furthermore, the tool was not named “monkey wrench” in an attempt to demean its inventor.
-The term “monkey wrench” has been used since at least the 1840s and most likely refers to the tool’s original “twist the tail” method of adjusting the jaws.
+Furthermore, the tool was not named “monkey wrench” in an attempt to demean its inventor, as the term “monkey wrench” has been in use since at least the 1840s and most likely referred to the tool’s original “twist the tail” method of adjusting the jaws.